Code-Institute-Submissions/MSP-6/README.md

             - After User testing, it has been determined that including hover message boxes in the certificate page is over engineering the development of the page.
 They are not beneficial for the user.
 Instead Icon links will be utilised for the validation and course links.
 - The basis for the form was learned from the Love Running Project from Code Institute
 - The icons across the site were taken from [Font Awesome](https://fontawesome.com/)
+- The final form is directed towards the same form validator used in the code institutes Love Running project.
+[Code Institute Form Dump](https://formdump.codeinstitute.net/)

 ## Media